Child Is Father of the Man: Recording

 The instrumental track for "Child Is Father of the Man" was recorded on October 7 ("Version 1") and October 11, 1966 ("Version 2") at Western Studio.
 The latter was logged as a "Cabin Essence" session.
 Biographer Jon Stebbins described the track as "a brooding and expansive aura, with a plaintive harmonica [sic] line not dissimilar to those heard on Ennio Morricone Spaghetti Western soundtracks."

 Vocals were overdubbed by the group on October 12 and December 2 at Columbia Studio.
 Band archivist Mark Linett later said that there are vocal parts obscured by Carl Wilson's singing on the track.
 Linett said, "When he's not singing, you can hear faint background vocal parts that no longer exist on the multitrack.
 They must have been in his headphones, and were picked up by the vocal mic.
 It could be that Brian decided he didn't need them, or that he was going to re-record them, but never did.
 You hear this sort of stuff throughout the tapes."

 A mix of "Child Is Father of the Man" was compiled in late 1966 and later released on the 2018 compilation Wake the World: The Friends Sessions.
 In April 1967, the band revisited the song at Sound Recorders.
 Brian played grand piano while he and his bandmates sang vocals.
 The tape was logged as "Tune X" on the box and slated as "Nowhere" on the session tape.

 Legacy

 In 1968, the song's chorus was rewritten and rerecorded as the chorus for "Little Bird" from Friends.

 In 1971, when the band completed "Surf's Up" for their album of the same name, the coda included a reworking of the chorus from "Child Is Father of the Man".
-Writing in a 1996 online Q&A, band manager Jack Rieley wrote that Brian had "stated clearly that it was his intent all along for Child to be the tag for Surfs Up."
+Writing in a 1996 online Q&A, band manager Jack Rieley wrote that Brian had "stated clearly that it was his intent all along for Child [Is Father of the Man] to be the tag for Surfs Up [sic]."